Sam loves movies and enjoys science fiction, zombie movies, and pessimistic survival films.

-There just cannot be another number 1.
-Allthough Terminator 2 is maybe the better action movie for me...
+There just cannot be another number 1 cyborg movie.
+Allthough Terminator 2 is maybe a better action film for me...

 More Good & Not-So Good Cyborg Movies

 There are some sci-fi movies that deserve a special mention.
 You can find cyborgs fighting for the last living fetus in American Cyborg: Steel Warrior.
 Tetsuo: The Iron Man's frenzy borderline snuff is unforgettable.

 Although these films don’t necessarily revolve around being cyborg, you can find iconic characters like David Carradine's Frankenstein in Death Race 2000, Tetsuo in Akira, Dr. Arliss Loveless's marvelous cyberpunk cyborg (Kenneth Branagh) in Wild Wild West, the great Jet Black in Cowboy Bebop: The Movie, John Silver in Treasure Planet, and the great Alfred Molina's Doctor Octopus in Spider-Man 2.
 Logan also has a cyborg villain that is excellent.